sovello/fpp/W1D2-ProgrammingStructures/README.md

 int a = (b = 5);
 ```

     Is the statement legal (i.e. would it compile)?
-If so, what value is assigned to the
+If so, what value is assigned to the variable `a`?
-    variable a?
 Explain.

 ### Lab  :
 ===

 1. Create a class `Prog2`.
-Inside its main method, create float variables to store each of the
+Inside its `main` method, create `float` variables to store each of the
 following numbers:    `1.27, 3.881, 9.6`

     Output to the console the following two values:

-    a. the sum of the floats as an integer, obtained by casting the sum to type int
+    a. the sum of the `floats` as an integer, obtained by casting the sum to type `int`
-    b. the sum of the floats as an integer, obtained by rounding the sum to the nearest
+    b. the sum of the `floats` as an integer, obtained by rounding the sum to the nearest
-integer, using the Math.round function
+    integer, using the `Math.round` function

 2.
     a.
 Write a program (called Prog5) that asks the user to input a String.
 The output is the
 characters of this String in reverse order.
-(For example, if the input string is "Hello", the
+(For example, if the input string is `"Hello"`, the
-output string would be "olleH".)
+output string would be `"olleH"`.)
 (Do not use arrays and do not create a new String
 object.)
-(Definitely do for the midterm.)

     b.
-Output the number of  ‘x’s  in the string from the user.
+Output the number of  `x`s  in the string from the user.
-For example if the user types in  “Exit  abc  exit”,
+    For example if the user types in  _Exit  abc  exit_,
-then the output would be  “2  ‘x’ characters”
+    then the output would be  `2`  `x` characters”

-3. Write a program (called Prog6) that accepts String arguments (stored in args) from the
+3. Write a program (called `Prog6`) that accepts `String` arguments (stored in `args`) from the
 main method, removes all duplicates, and outputs these arguments (without duplicates) in
 a comma-separated format.
 For example, if the input into the main method is
 `["horse", "dog", "cat", "horse","dog"]` then the output would be `"horse","dog","cat"`